Cogmasters/concord/README.md

 ```

 #### Special notes for non-Linux systems

-You might run into trouble with the compiler and linker not finding your Curl headers.
+You might run into trouble with the compiler and linker not finding your Libcurl headers.
 You can do something like this:
 ```console
 $ CFLAGS=-I<some_path> LDFLAGS=-L<some_path> make
 ```